wizwoz01/advent_of_fpga_day12/README.md

 - Stream into RTL core with ready/valid
 - Get a single 32-bit answer out

-Next step is integrating the stream ports into a real hardware and providing a proper KV260 pinout + I/O standards.
+Next step is integrating the stream ports into real hardware and providing a proper KV260 pinout + I/O standards.